QuickBooks Online troubleshooting

 What if the product exists in inFlow but not in QuickBooks Online?

-If a product on an order doesn’t exist in QuickBooks Online, inFlow will create the product in QuickBooks Online as a non-inventory item when an invoice/bill is pushed.
+If a product in an order doesn’t exist in QuickBooks Online, inFlow will create it as a non-inventory item when an invoice/bill is pushed.
 Depending on which setting you enable, it’ll also fill in either of these checkboxes in QuickBooks Online:

-• “I sell this item” and sets the income account for this product to the same one that is mapped in the inFlow setup.
+- “I sell this item,” and set the income account for this product to the same one that is mapped in the inFlow setup.

 At the moment there isn’t an option for inFlow to push all product information to create new products in QuickBooks Online.
 New products can only be made when invoices/bills are pushed from inFlow.